Oral & Vision Health Blog

-Did you know that in the U.S., we drink an average of about 30 gallons of bottled water each year?
-That’s about four bottles for every person each week.
-The only bottled drinks we reach for more often are beer and soda.
+Did you know that in the U.S., we drink up to 46.4 gallons of water each year?
+The only bottled drinks we reach for even more often than water are beer and soda.

-With that many people drinking water in a bottle, it begs the question: is it really better for you than tap?
+With that many people drinking water in a bottle, it begs the question: is it really better for you than tap water?

 Federal Standards and Safety